 Infrastructure as a service is the most basic category of cloud computing services and relates to the IT infrastructure, so things like servers and virtual machines, storage, networks and operating systems.

-Through IaaS, an organization can re-create their IT infrastructure by defining networks in the cloud, having application servers that run inside those networks, and installing and configuring application software on those servers – as long as their software licenses allow it!
+Through IaaS, an organisation can re-create their IT infrastructure by defining networks in the cloud, having application servers that run inside those networks, and installing and configuring application software on those servers – as long as their software licenses allow it!

-Imagine your organization needs a database server to capture data from your customer service system.
+Imagine your organisation needs a database server to capture data from your customer service system.
 You could use IaaS to create a server and install database management software on it.
 But you could also leave this to the cloud provider who can provide and configure the resources behind the scenes and give you secure access to those resources.

 So, Platform as a service is the model that provides an on-demand environment for developing, testing, delivering and managing software applications using provider-managed building blocks.
-However, whilst this approach means having slightly less control over the configuration of the services, it also means the organization has less responsibility for the infrastructure that’s running them, freeing them up to focus on adding new features and services rather than maintaining the technical infrastructure.
+However, whilst this approach means having slightly less control over the configuration of the services, it also means the organisation has less responsibility for the infrastructure that’s running them, freeing them up to focus on adding new features and services rather than maintaining the technical infrastructure.

-Software as a service is the model for delivering software applications on-demand over the internet, typically on a subscription basis.
+Software as a service is the model for delivering software applications on-demand over the Internet, typically on a subscription basis.
 With SaaS, cloud providers host and manage the software application and underlying infrastructure, and handle any maintenance, like software upgrades and security patching.
 Users connect to the application over the Internet, usually with a web browser on their phone, tablet or PC.